nadjim-madi/Homesmart-website/README.md

 ## 👏 Credits and Acknowledgements

 I would like to thank the following resources for their help in creating this website:
-- The tutorial that I followed to create this website
+- Coding in Public for his tutorial
 - TailwindCSS for their incredible documentation